aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/features-missing/working-with-charts-in-aspose-cells/convert-chart-to-images-using-aspose-cells/_index.md

 ---

 ## **Aspose.Cells - Convert Chart to Images**
 Charts are visually appealing and make it easy for users to see comparisons, patterns, and trends in data.
-The Chart class toImage method converts the chart to an image file, that can be saved to disk or stream.
+The Chart class `toImage` method converts the chart to an image file that can be saved to disk or a stream.

 **Java**

 {{< highlight java >}}

- //Get the Chart image
+ // Get the chart image
 ImageOrPrintOptions imgOpts = new ImageOrPrintOptions();
 imgOpts.setImageFormat(ImageFormat.getPng());

-//Save the chart image file.
+// Save the chart image file.
 chart.toImage(new FileOutputStream(dataDir + "AsposeChartImage.png"), imgOpts);

 {{< /highlight >}}